dfederspiel/SitefinityImageMagick/README.md

-#SitefinityKrakenIO
+#SitefinityImageMagick

 This is not a standalone project.

-The files in this repository are an example of how to integrate Telerik Sitefinity CMS and Kraken.IO.
+The files in this repository are an example of how to integrate Telerik Sitefinity CMS and Magick.NET.
 You'll want to make sure you don't overwrite anything you already have going in your project. _(I'm specifically talking about what's in the Global.asax.cs)_

-This customization adds the ability to batch optimize entire Sitefinity albums using [Kraken.io](https://kraken.io/).
+This customization adds the ability to batch optimize entire Sitefinity albums using Magick.NET (https://magick.codeplex.com/documentation)(http://imagemagick.net/)
+Magick.net is included in the bin, it is the AnyCPU version using nuget you can get it or any other version of it.

 ##Dependencies

-* Json.NET
-* RestSharp
+* Magick.NET-AnyCPU

-If you'd like, you can remove the dependencies by modifying the way Kraken.cs and AlbumOptimizationTask.cs handle the HTTPy/JSONy bits.

 ##How to hook everything up